 Staff members are aware that views around RSE- and Drug and Alcohol Education are varied.
-However, while personal views are respected, all RSE and Drug and Alcohol Education issues are taught without bias using Jigsaw.
+However, while personal views are respected, all RSE and Drug and Alcohol Education issues are taught without bias and adhering to statutory Relationships Education Guidance and the school Relationships Education and PSHE policy.
 Topics are presented using a variety of views and beliefs so that pupils are able to form their own, informed opinions but also respect that others have the right to a different opinion.

 Both formal and informal RSE and Drug and Alcohol Education arising from pupils' questions are answered according to the age and maturity of the pupil(s) concerned.
-Questions do not have to be answered directly, and can be addressed individually later.
+Questions do not have to be answered directly and can be addressed individually later.
 The school believes that individual teachers must use their skill and discretion in this area and refer to the DSL if they are concerned.